Wipe the stars from your eyes. Dash your dreams. Give up all hope.

 I’ve loved nothing else in the Stronic line as much as the original Eins.
 If the follow-up Stronics were the unnecessary plot twists, the Bi Stronic Fusion is the shock ending that makes you scream at the TV and nearly quit the entire franchise.
 WHY DO YOU FORSAKE ME SO?
 HOW CAN I TRUST YOU NOW?

-The Stronic Eins lives in the tip-top drawer of my desk with the best of the best, while the Bi Stronic Fusion is never going to be used again after I publish this.
+The Stronic Eins lives in the tip-top drawer of my desk [edit: as well as the newer Surf and G] with the best of the best, while the Bi Stronic Fusion is never going to be used again after I publish this.
 It’s wild to have such disparate feelings about two toys with so much in common, but it just goes to show that even the most awesome of sex toys can be ruined by turning them into rabbits.

 You may think I am speaking in hyperbole.
 You probably think I’m a jaded bitch.
 That’s fine, but I trust my gut.
 I experience a deep, overwhelming sadness when people at the sex shop where I work bring one of these up to the counter to buy it.
 It’s like watching the world go by as a ghost — I want so badly to stop them, but I can’t.
 It’s not my place.

 This is my place, and by god I’m going to try to persuade you not to spend money on this toy — no matter who you are or how you masturbate or how much disposable income you have.
-It seems easy enough to think, well, the Stronics are $190 to begin with, $30 seems like a small price to pay for clitoral stimulation.
+It seems easy enough to think, well, the Stronics are $170 to begin with, $30 seems like a small price to pay for clitoral stimulation.
 Don’t.
-You are so much better off getting the Stronic Eins or Stronic Surf and a corded egg, mini vibe, pocket rocket… hell, even a watch battery bullet has better vibrations.
-You’re still under $220, and you have no idea how much emotional distress I’ve saved you from.
+You are so much better off getting the Stronic Surf or Stronic G and a corded egg, mini vibe, pocket rocket… hell, even a watch battery bullet has better vibrations.
+You’re still under $200, and you have no idea how much emotional distress I’ve saved you from.